wahitom/Week-1-Toy-problems./README.md

 ## How to complete this challenge

+# Get button element from index.html

+In this step you add a button in your index.html.
+After that getElementsById() can be used to get the button from your html and properties can be added to it

 # Create a function

 The first step is to create a function which will hold the statements required to carry out the project.
-In this step name the function appropriately then add a parameter which will represent the grade input.
+In this step the function is found inside the event listener added for the prompt.

 # In the function

-in the function start an if else statement and put the conditions for the A requirements which will look like this **<if(num1 > 79 && num1 <= 100){console.log("You have an A");}>** which states that for the input between 79-100 the output should be an A. This is done for all the subsequent values using **else if(){}**
+in the function start an if else statement and put the conditions for the A requirements which will look like this **<if(num1 > 79 && num1 <= 100){alert("You have an A");}>** which states that for the input between 79-100 the output should be an A. This is done for all the subsequent values using **else if(){}**.
+When the user inputs their marks it should then give an alert of their grade

-# Invoke the function

-Lastly the function is invoked in the console log and the marks input is put in between the brackets

 # Challenge 2: Speed Detector (Toy Problem);